 The Bonhoeffer family received no happy phone call that day.
-431
+And the Gestapo was closing in.

 Ten days later, the occasion of Karl Bonhoeffer's seventy-fifth birthday was grandly celebrated.
 Though none of them knew it that day, this was the last, magnificent performance the Bonhoeffer family would give.
 In some ways it was a fitting and crowning moment for the extraordinary family, for whom such performances had been a tradition over the years.
 In five days their lives would change dramatically.
 They would never gather like this again.